MLLMs-Augmented Visual-Language Representation Learning: Introduction

-To investigate the characteristics of previous rewriting works~\cite{fan2023improving,zhu2023chatgpt,nguyen2023improving}, we conduct experiments to evaluate their influences in Fig.~\ref{fig:caption_match}.
+To investigate the characteristics of previous rewriting works~\cite{fan2023improving,zhu2023chatgpt,nguyen2023improving}, we conduct experiments to evaluate their influences in Figure~\ref{fig:caption_match}.
 Experimental results empirically confirm that applying MLLMs to enhance the quality of visual-language datasets is a promising approach, \textit{i.e.} improving the original performance largely.
 Nevertheless, excessive re-writing leads to non-trivial performance drops.
-Therefore, it is valuable to figure out what led to these drops and verify whether there exists bias from MLLMs' captions.
+Therefore, it is valuable to figure out what led to these drops and verify whether there exists bias from synthetic captions.

 We explore the underlying reasons for the bias by analyzing the generated captions' text structures, attention focus, and word frequency.
 We utilize MiniGPT-4 and LLaVA to caption each image from CC3M, respectively.
 Here we use the same question \{Describe the $\left \langle image \right \rangle$ in English:\} to prompt the model and set the same maximum number of generated tokens.
-As shown in Fig.~\ref{fig:overview} and Fig.~\ref{fig:unique_styles}, we have the following observations.
+As shown in Figure~\ref{fig:overview} and Figure~\ref{fig:unique_styles}, we have the following observations.
 1).
-MLLMs indeed have their inherent text structures.
+MLLMs indeed have their inherent text structures and focus.
 2).
 Applying a single MLLM makes it hard to provide comprehensive captions.
 3).
 There are great diversities between the word frequency statistics of different MLLMs and raw captions.

-Considering the limitations of using a single model to caption the image in terms of diversity, we use multiple MLLMs to enrich visual-language associations from different perspectives, thereby enhancing visual-language representation learning.
-To mitigate the bias (from text structure and word frequency) introduced by MLLMs, the following specific designs are proposed.
-First, we reduce the length of captions generated by MLLMs to the same as the raw captions, which is called ``text shearing''.
-It aims to mitigate the influences of intrinsic caption styles and hallucinations from MLLMs.
-Second, to obtain a comprehensive caption for each image, we keep the raw and extended captions from MLLMs simultaneously.
+Considering the limitations of a single model in capturing diverse image captions, we employ multiple MLLMs to enrich visual-language associations from different perspectives, thereby improving visual-language representation learning during pre-training.
+To improve the quality and availability of synthetic captions, the following specific designs are proposed.
+First, we crop the captions generated by MLLMs to match the length of the original captions, which is called ``text shearing''.
+This not only reduces the repetitive occurrence of common words in synthetic captions, alleviating the caption collapse problem identified in~\cite{wang2023too}, but also preserves the semantic concepts closest to the image, thereby mitigating the impact of hallucinations typically appearing in the later part of the generated text, as verified in~\cite{zhou2023analyzing}.
+Second, to obtain a set of comprehensive captions for each image, we keep the raw and extended captions from MLLMs simultaneously for standard visual-language pre-training.